 "It was clear from the opening bars of their set just why Casey

 and McGlynn attract so much interest.
 Casey's lyrical, singing fiddle,

 glanced and glided over and around McGlynn's richly imaginative harmonies,

 all expressed with an understanding which at times seemed almost the

 Kenny Mathieson - The Scotsman

 "Causeway is a completely progressive album.

+much less traditional.
 The driving force for this style seems to

 and blues to bear on Irish music.